-The following table provides the percentage distribution of the location of projects that are being funded with PY2023 grant dollars.
-However, these percentages are somewhat skewed due to the City's policy of focusing CDBG dollars in the core neighborhoods, where there is the greatest need.
+The following table provides the percentage distribution of the location of projects that are being funded with PY2024 grant dollars.
+The city's policy to focus in the core neighborhoods is clearly shown in this distribution.
+Those projects that are noted as city-wide include CDBG administration, legal aid for housing concerns, and the lead based paint program.